Matthew Corbelli

 About

-I am a mathematician working in mathematical physics with a focus on quantum lattice systems and topological phases of matter.
-My research centres on the mathematical structure of anyons, fractional quantum Hall systems, and the formulation of superselection sectors in two-dimensional quantum spin systems.
+I am a mathematician working at the intersection of mathematical physics and quantum information, with a focus on quantum lattice systems and topological phases of matter.
+My research centres on the mathematical structure of anyons, fractional quantum Hall systems, and the rigorous formulation of superselection sectors in two-dimensional quantum spin systems.

 I received my PhD in Mathematics from the University of California, Davis in 2025.
-I am currently seeking postdoctoral and industry research positions in quantum computing, topological quantum systems, and quantum algorithms.
+I am currently seeking postdoctoral and research scientist positions in quantum computing and mathematical physics.

 Last updated April 2025